AaltoSciComp/scicomp-docs/training/linux-shell-tutorial.rst

    - For the direct summation one can avoid loops, how?
 Tip: discover ``eval $(echo {1..$n})``
  - Using for loop rename all the files in the directories *dir1/* and *dir2/* which file names are like *filename.txt* to *filename.edited.txt*.
 Where *filename* can be any.
- - (*) Implement a script that sorts text file lines by lines length